 If the school lists your child's room and board on your tuition bill, when you make the withdrawal you have the option of requesting that we mail a check directly to the school.
 If your child's living expenses are separated from his/her tuition and fees expenses, then you will need to pay the property manager (or landlord, or fraternity/sorority, etc.) directly.
 For off campus housing withdraw the needed funds from your CollegeAdvantage account.
 We can deposit the money directly into your bank account, your student’s bank account, or mail a check directly to you or the beneficiary.
-For a refresher on withdrawing funds from your CollegeAdvantage account(s) and to see important timelines for withdrawals, review our guides for CollegeAdvantage Direct Plan or Guaranteed Plan accounts.

 As is the case with all college savings 529s, the burden of proof for tax purposes for qualified expenses and withdrawals is on the Account Owner.
 Retain all documentation of your beneficiary's room and board and other 529-qualifed expenses.